MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab04-ACSS_Deployment.md

 All tasks in this lab are performed from the Azure portal

-# Lab - Automate deployment by using Azure Center for SAP solutions

 ## Objectives

 After completing this lab, you will be able to: